Saber: An Efficient Sampling with Adaptive Acceleration and Backtracking Enhanced Remasking for Diffusion Language Model: Limitation

-Our work has the following two main limitations.
-First, Saber demands slightly more computational resources than direct sampling in a DLM sampling step.
-However, compared to the enormous computational overhead of DLMs and our smaller total number of steps, it is marginal and acceptable.
-Second, we only explore the choice of hyperparameters within reasonable ranges, considering the trade-off between performance and speed, in the right of Figure 1.
-There is still room for further adjustment of hyperparameters.
+First, Saber requires slightly more computational resources than direct sampling in a DLM sampling step.
+Specifically, Saber requires $O(N)$ CPU-based operations (where $N$ is the sequence length) to execute the dynamic unmasking and backtracking remasking logic.
+However, compared to the massive GPU-intensive matrix multiplications required by DLM forward passes, it is marginal and acceptable.
+Furthermore, since Saber significantly reduces the total number of denoising iterations, the overall computational cost is actually lower than that of standard sampling.
+Detailed discussion can be found in Appendix \ref{sec:computational_overhead}.

+Second, we only explore the choice of hyperparameters within reasonable ranges, considering the trade-off between performance and speed, as shown in Table~\ref{tab:hyperparameter} and the right of Figure~\ref{fig:intro}.
+Further optimization of hyperparameters could yield additional improvements.